skupperproject/skupper-example-bookinfo/README.md

 ## Overview

+##### Figure 1 - Bookinfo service deployment

 <img src="graphics/skupper-example-bookinfo-deployment.gif" width="640"/>

-This picture shows how the services will be deployed.
+Figure 1 shows how the services will be deployed.

 * Each cluster runs two of the application services.